-I work with a broad range of people including sports enthusiasts, people suffering with physical ailments such as; tension, pain, general wear and tear, injury and mis-alignment, as well as working alongside clients suffering with mental health issues such as anxiety, stress, insomnia, depression, trauma… Yoga Therapy is an integrative practice that can help aid the healing process for both mind (Cognitive) & body (Somatic) in a profound way.
+My work reaches out to a broad range of people including people suffering with physical ailments such as; physical tension, pain, general wear and tear, injury and mis-alignment, as well as working alongside clients suffering with mental health issues such as anxiety, stress, insomnia, depression, trauma… My therapeutic approach integrates many tools and resources which help aid the healing process for both the mind (Cognitive) & body (Somatic) in a profound way.

 Each karliyoga session offers a variety of:

-- Breath Awareness Exercises – As well as encouraging healthy respiration, a calmer mind and a steadier nervous system.
-Mindfulness of breath is what brings our yoga practice to life and connects us to our true sense of self.
+- Breath Awareness – As well as encouraging healthy respiration, a calmer mind and a steadier nervous system.
+Mindfulness of breath is what brings our life alive and connects us to our true sense of self.
 Without the breath there isn’t much else, so it’s always a great place to begin.

 - Mindful Meditation – Checking in to that all important ‘inner environment’ switching off from the outer chaos for a moment.
 Let’s call it ‘Switching Off Whilst Switching On’.